This post may contain affiliate links.

 Number 9: Completion and Enlightenment

-• Number 9 signifies completion and enlightenment, marking the end of a cycle, and the start of new challenges and new opportunities.
+- Similar to what seeing dead cricket symbolizes, number 9 also signifies the end of a cycle, completion, and the start of new challenges and new opportunities.

 Number 10: Wholeness and Perfection